olebole/irafdoc/doc/onedspec.scoords.rst

   be specified or a single coordinate file for all images may be used.
   </p>
   <p>
-  The coordinate system set in the header is an example of the <tt>"multispec"</tt>
+  The coordinate system set in the header is an example of the <span style="font-family: monospace;">"multispec"</span>
   world coordinate system.
 This is understood by all the standard IRAF tasks.
-It is described under the help topic <tt>"onedspec.specwcs"</tt>.
+It is described under the help topic <span style="font-family: monospace;">"onedspec.specwcs"</span>.
   Once the coordinates are set one may resample the spectrum to a more compact linear description using the task <b>dispcor</b>.
   </p>
   <p>
   Since the coordinate values are stored in the header (double precision numbers) the header can become quite large if the spectrum is long.
-Be sure the environment variable <tt>"min_lenuserarea"</tt> which defines the maximum size of the image header in number of characters is large enough to hold all the coordinates.
+Be sure the environment variable <span style="font-family: monospace;">"min_lenuserarea"</span> which defines the maximum size of the image header in number of characters is large enough to hold all the coordinates.
   </p>